nourgaser/ng-brain-v2/README.md

-# 🧠 ng-brain
+# ng-brain
 > A self-hosted, text-first digital garden OS.
-> Powered by SilverBullet, Nginx, and Docker.
+Powered by SilverBullet, Nginx, and Docker.
 >
-ng-brain is an opinionated, privacy-focused architecture for hosting a digital second brain.
+**ng-brain** is an opinionated, privacy-focused architecture for hosting a digital second brain.
 It separates the Engine (this repository) from the Content (your data), allowing you to upgrade, destroy, and replicate the infrastructure without ever touching your actual notes.
 It transforms a standard SilverBullet instance into a multi-user platform with public/private access, automatic background versioning, and per-user permission management.

 ## ✨ Features